Vatican regulates lay movements to prevent governance abuses - WTMJ

 Associated Press

+Canon lawyers and theologians said the crackdown was perhaps a sign that other lay movements, which have flourished over the last half-century but were largely left to govern themselves, might be similarly targeted.
+It follows the Vatican’s recent decision to rewrite its sex abuse laws to also provide punishments for lay Catholics in positions of authority in the church who commit abuse, rather than to focus exclusively on clerics.

-The Vatican office oversees some 109 international lay associations, including the Neocatechumenal Way and Communion and Liberation.
+The Vatican’s laity office oversees some 109 international lay associations, including the Neocatechumenal Way, Communion and Liberation, the Focolari Movement and the Sant’Egidio Community.

-In the decree published Friday and an explanatory note approved by Pope Francis, the office said the governance regulations were necessary to discourage cults of personality from growing around the founders of religious movements, to reduce conflicts among members and encourage generational renewal within the communities.
+In the decree published Friday and an explanatory note approved by Pope Francis, the office said the governance regulations were necessary to discourage cults of personality from growing around the founders of these groups.
+The aim is to also reduce conflicts among members and encourage generational renewal within the communities.

 The decree imposes a once-renewable five-year term on governing positions and requires that all members have a direct or indirect vote in community elections.

-The office said the norms were needed because the absence of term limits had favored “personalization, centralization and expressions of self referentiality which can easily cause serious violations of personal dignity and freedom, and even real abuses.”
+The laity office said the norms were needed because the absence of term limits had favored “personalization, centralization and expressions of self-referentiality which can easily cause serious violations of personal dignity and freedom, and even real abuses.”

+Massimo Faggioli, a theologian and author of “The Rising Laity” and “A Brief History of the New Catholic Movements,” said the Jesuit pope knows well that members of small religious communities can be manipulated by charismatic leaders.

+“This is very big,” Faggioli said of the new regulations.
+While the decree only applies to the groups that fall under the Vatican’s laity office, “it sends a message to everyone else,” he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.